Customer Support Guide for Airties Wi-Fi

 What you can do

-Ask the customer to check with the AirTies Wi-Fi app.
+Ask the customer to check using the Airties Wifi mobile app.
 The network topology in the end-user app is not very precise, but gives an indication of whether the devices are able to reach each other and how well the data traffic flows.

 Advise the customer on the optimal placement of access points.
 Feel free to send them the placement guide.